kellannd/langsam418-vr/README.md

 We revamped our classroom into a stress free learning space with warm colors, comfy seating, and fun gaming elements.
 It's designed to feel welcoming and flexible which is perfect for studying solo or hanging out with others.

 **Visual Elements:**
-The room has comfortable bean bags and chairs, arcade games, a turntable with vinyl record playing 70's music, lava lamp, plants, and everyday objects like coffee cups and laptops.
+The room has comfortable bean bags and chairs, arcade games, a turntable with vinyl record playing 70's music, plants, and everyday objects like coffee cups and laptops.
 The soft, warm lighting keeps the vibe relaxed, calm, and inviting.

 **How We Built It:**
 We grabbed assets from Meshy.AI for the fun and more unique stuff (pinball, bean bags), CGTrader for props and furniture, and AvatarSDK for custom avatars.
 This let us fill the space with quality assets that all looked cohesive.

 ## Accomplishments by Level
-**Level 1:** Furnished the room with comfortable seating (couches & bean bags), warm lighting, and ambient sounds (pinball, laptop fan sound, music playing from the turntable).
+**Level 1:** Furnished the room with comfortable seating (couches & bean bags), warm lighting, and ambient sounds (pinball, music playing from the turntable).

 **Level 2:** Added interactive objects (coffee cups, laptops, notebooks, pencils, plants) with physics and collision detection.